-* You’re currently in bed until the wee hours of the morning, trawling through the internet in a dark and dismal haze, because you just can’t fall asleep.
+* You’re currently in bed until the early hours of the morning, trawling through the internet in a dark and dismal haze, because you just can’t fall asleep.

 * You wake up feeling as tired as you were when you lay down a few hours before and have no energy or motivation to get you through the day.